Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 | Storage | Refrigerated (2-8°C) | Refrigerated (2-8°C) |

 Both peptides require refrigerated storage and should be brought to room temperature before injection to minimize discomfort.
-Reconstitution with bacteriostatic water typically provides 30-day stability when stored properly.
+Reconstitution calculator with bacteriostatic water typically provides 30-day stability when stored properly.
 Patients should rotate injection sites to prevent tissue irritation and maintain consistent absorption patterns throughout treatment courses.

-Timing considerations favor evening administration for both compounds to align with natural circadian immune rhythms.
+Timing considerations favor evening administration for both compounds to matches natural circadian immune rhythms.
 LL-37 injections may cause transient fatigue in some patients, making bedtime dosing preferable.
 Thymosin Alpha-1's immune-activating effects may initially cause mild insomnia if administered too close to bedtime, suggesting early evening timing as optimal for most patients.

 Patient selection between LL-37 and Thymosin Alpha-1 depends primarily on treatment goals and underlying health conditions.
 LL-37 proves most beneficial for patients with specific infectious challenges, particularly those involving antibiotic-resistant organisms or chronic biofilm infections.
 Individuals with recurrent skin infections, chronic wounds, or persistent respiratory infections often respond well to LL-37's direct antimicrobial approach.